 12 Unique Features and Elements of Brick Architecture

 Bricks – often known as solid clay blocks, are given utmost prominence in the assembly of structures.
 They are the most versatile materials applied to any building design.
-This article explores the unique features and patterns of brick Architecture.
+This article explores the unique features and patterns of brick architecture.

 Before Modern Architecture, even utilitarian buildings, including residential and commercial buildings, featured ornate elements on the facades.
 But later, in the post-modern period, the structures with smooth surfaces, such as glass curtain walls, continue to rule the construction industry.
-While in the recent trends, there is an increased interest in the age-old material: brick, which has a unique texture with a rustic look.
+While in recent trends, there is an increased interest in the age-old material: brick, which has a unique texture with a rustic look.

 Why brick is compatible with facades?